UoB-COMSM0110/2024-group-18/README.md

 Unfortunately, users found it to be "complicated" and "hard to understand what to do."
 We discussed various ways to mitigate this with User Interface design.
 Eventually, we took a vote and made the difficult decision to pivot to a new version of the time travel concept, which, based on user testing of our <a href="https://www.youtube.com/watch?v=U_D2pebtMJo" target="_blank">Paper Prototype</a>, we determined that users would be better able to understand with minimal hints.

 <p>
-  For the game genre, our group gravitated towards platforms (similar to Mario) and puzzle problem-solving genres, creating a consensus for a game that marries these genres with a Tenet-style narrative twist.
+  For the game genre, our group gravitated towards platforms (similar to Mario) and puzzle problem-solving genres, creating a consensus for a game that marries these genres with some form of time manipulation.
 During week 3 of designing paper prototypes of the ideas, Dr. Bennett provided feedback and observed similarities between our concept and the Steam game
     <a href="https://store.steampowered.com/app/1416720/Brain_Games/" target="_blank">Braid</a>.
     This further fueled this idea, which intrigued us with its potential for innovative gameplay mechanics.
 </p>